pdub206/cataclysm/README.md

  * Mapping command now supports new terrain types
  * Rent system has been removed so players do not need to pay to keep their items
  * Furniture items now allow items to be placed on top of them (a mug on top of the bar)
+ * Furniture items can now be stood at, sat on, rested on, and slept on
+ * Furniture items in rooms can be reviewed with "look tables"
  * Think, feel, and OOC commands for roleplay purposes
+ * Expanded say, talk, and whisper commands to allow for greater roleplay
+ * Sneak/Hide have been updated and an opposed roll against observers occurs
+ * Ability to stealthily put or get items from containers via Palm/Slip commands
+ * Listening in on conversations nearby is possible
+ * Modernized stat output for immortals
+ * NPC's can now be assigned a class like a PC and inherit the relevant skills
+ * PC's now use a short description for identification instead of name
+ * Backgrounds are now available for PC's and NPC's

 Features to be implemented in the next few releases: